“But I can go into hiding without ruining my life.

 Endless stretches of nothing more

 Vacant and isolated, this land would not rush to my aid if a turtle caused my car to careen off the road.
-That was the reality, the good, the bad and the indifferent.
+That was the good, the bad and the indifferent.

 I let my foot off the gas and gripped the steering wheel.
-I could have perished if that turtle became a banana peel.
+I could have easily became another X, a road sign, indicating those who lost their lives on a South Dakota road.
 And my death wouldn’t have been at the hands of a gun, arrow or stampeding buffalo.
 It would have been a turtle that done me in.
-Certainly, not a fitting chapter when it comes to myths of the western landscape.
+Certainly, not a fitting chapter in the myths of the western landscape.